gromnitsky/gerald-of-wales__the-conquest-of-ireland/src/main.md

 as he was commonly esteemed, had a white cow, and took no other nourishment than this cow's milk, and therefore wherever he went she was taken with him.

-## Chapter XXXV: A tempestuous winter.
+## Chapter XXXV: A tempestuous winter

 The winds raged so furiously, the sea was so rough, and storms succeeded each other with so much violence, that during the whole winter scarcely a single ship made her passage over to the island, and no